tucats/gopackages/compiler/README.md

 is coerced to be a float value.
-Note that the braces are not required in the above example since the function consists of a single `return` statement, but by convention braces are always used to indicate the body fo the fucntion.
+Note that the braces are not required in the above example since the function consists of a single `return` statement, but by convention braces are always used to indicate the body fo the function.
 The function just created can then be used in an expression, such as:

     fun := 2